How many times have you admired a beautiful spike of gladiolus, or an eye popping arrangement of glads, and wished you too could grow similar flowers?

 It is important to select the best varieties and best gladiolus bulbs available.
 Your climate determines the varieties which will give you best results.

-Although some of the very best gladiolus flowers and spikes may be grown in Canada and Alaska, it would be asking too much to expect some varieties to mature in the short growing season there.
+Although some of the very best gladiolus flowers may be grown in Canada and Alaska, it would be asking too much to expect some varieties to mature in the short growing season there.

 Glads go from planting to flowering in 65 to 100 days, depending on variety and locality.
 Begin planting in the spring as soon as the trees begin to leaf out.